 Peppermint is a natural anti-spasmodic, meaning it helps to sooth our intestinal tract and calm muscle contractions that cause cramps.
 It also helps stimulate the gallbladder to secrete bile used to digest fats so it’s a good pairing for those fattier holiday meals.

 If it’s just a little gas, you may need to work that out so giving yourself a gentle tummy massage may help ease stomach cramps.

-When we’re experiencing a lot of cramping, like stomach cramps, it may be a sign that we’re low on sodium, potassium, calcium and magnesium since these electrolytes are responsible for muscle contractions.
+When we’re experiencing a lot of cramping, it may be a sign that we’re low on electrolytes (like sodium, potassium, calcium and magnesium) since these electrolytes are responsible for muscle contractions.
 Aim to up your intake with foods like bananas, coconut water, milk, tomatoes, citrus, pumpkin seeds and sea salt.

 If it’s stress related (and hey, that’s totally common), you might just need to pull back and take a break.
 Try to get in some extra sleep or just lay down for an hour to see if the stomach cramps disappear.

 Now tell me – what food or scenarios have you found cause stomach cramps for you?
 What tricks or remedies have you tried that help to stop stomach cramps?

 Abbey Sharp is a Registered Dietitian (RD), regulated by the Ontario College of Dietitians.
 She is a mom, YouTuber, Blogger, award winning cookbook author, media coach specializing in food and nutrition influencers, and a frequent contributor to national publications like Healthline and on national broadcast TV shows.